 - 10. ACTIVITY: Broadband Connectivity.
 Broadband connectivity emerged as a key resilience strategy during the pandemic, allowing many to work from home and reduce congestion on road networks.
-In order to understand this issue, MARC will develop a set of data describing the extent and quality of digital access across the region, given that increasing numbers of people are likely to need the ability to connect remotely for school and work.
-This work will be performed as part of working with KC Rising's Place Advisory Committee (PLAC) (June). - 11.
+MARC will update the data collected from ACS and other sources describing the extent and quality of digital access across the region and how it intersects with environmental justice populations in order to provide guidance to decision-makers allocating infrastructure funding (Dec). - 11.
 ACTIVITY: Sustainable Places Policy Committee: The committee meets approximately six times a year to review and recommend policies and actions to the MARC Board regarding the environment, land use and changing demographics.
-Additionally, the committee provides oversight to the Planning Sustainable Places program (ongoing). - 12.
+Additionally, the committee provides oversight to the Planning Sustainable Places program.
+A review of committee membership will be conducted to realign committee membership and recruit additional members (ongoing). - 12.
 ACTIVITY: Smart Moves 3.0: Integrate SM3.0 analysis findings into land use, demographic, and comprehensive planning to inform and refine transit-supportive development principles and practices (ongoing). - 13.
-ACTIVITY: Public Engagement Data Access: Implement an open data strategy and/or platform that allows greater searchability, ease of access, and use of data maintained to support regional planning efforts (ongoing). - 14.
-ACTIVITY: Data Employment: Engage with state Labor Market Information agencies to evaluate the potential to establish the necessary agreements and data security to obtain QCEW data on the location, classification, and employment levels of individual business establishments in the Kansas City region.
-(Dec) - 15.
+ACTIVITY: Public Engagement Data Access: Maintain an open data strategy and/or platform that allows greater searchability, ease of access, and use of data maintained to support regional planning efforts (ongoing). - 14.
+ACTIVITY: Data Employment: Complete agreement with state Labor Market Information agencies and begin to collect, evaluate, edit where needed and store for use in establishing a consistent small-area business establishment database tied to official figures from BLS.
+Obtain historical data back to at least 2010 and develop processes to collect this data annually (ongoing). - 15.
 ACTIVITY: Housing Data.
-Collect, organize, and make accessible via the MARC website the wide range of data related to housing access, affordability, and quality, especially as it relates to access to jobs and transit for low-income households and households of color. - 16.
-ACTIVITY: Land Use Resource: MARC will continue expanding the online reference resources available for the region.
-Additional phases for the resource include local project examples, policy examples and associated land use data. (ongoing) - 17.
-PRODUCT: Activity Center Map: With input from the Technical Forecast Committee and Sustainable Places Policy Committee, continue to refine and update the regional activity center map to reflect the most current data and policy direction.
-(Dec).
+Collect, organize, and make accessible via the MARC website the wide range of data related to housing access, affordability, and quality, especially as it relates to access to jobs and transit for low-income households and households of color (ongoing). - 16.
+ACTIVITY: Housing Analysis.
+A region where there is better balance between where workers work and where they live makes travel more efficient.
+Analyze the housing data in relationship to employment, considering cost, characteristics of workers and households, and financial and policy barriers to increasing the supply of housing.
+Generate reports describing issues related increasing the availability of workforce housing in more parts of the region at more price points (ongoing). - 17.
+ACTIVITY: Sustainable Land Use Resource: MARC will continue expanding the online reference resources available for the region.
+Additional phases for the resource include local project examples, policy examples and associated land use data (ongoing). - 18.
+PRODUCT: Activity Center Map: With input from the Technical Forecast Committee and Sustainable Places Policy Committee, continue to refine and update the regional activity center map to reflect the most current data and policy direction (ongoing).